-- 8.1 The CIPFA Prudential and Treasury Management Code requires all local authorities to prepare a Capital Strategy which will provide the following; - A high-level long-term overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services - An overview of how the associated risk is managed - The implications for future financial sustainability. - 8.2 The Capital Strategy should complement other key documents such as the MTFS, the Asset Management Plan, the Council's Strategic Plan (Vision 2030), and Treasury Management Strategy, etc. by defining the approach, structure and governance for the effective management of the Council's capital investment needs and ambitions. - 8.3 A draft Capital Strategy is attached at Appendix B.
+- 8.1 The CIPFA Prudential and Treasury Management Code requires all local authorities to prepare a Capital Strategy which will provide the following; - A high-level long-term overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services - An overview of how the associated risk is managed - The implications for future financial sustainability. - 8.2 The Capital Strategy should complement other key documents such as the MTFS, the Asset Management Plan, Vision 2030 and Treasury Management Strategy, etc. by defining the approach, structure and governance for the effective management of the Council's capital investment needs and ambitions.

+8.3 The Capital Strategy is attached at Appendix B.